Hagerstown Suns

 The Hagerstown Suns were a Minor League Baseball team based in Hagerstown, Maryland.
 They were a member of the South Atlantic League and, from 2007 through 2020, were the Class A affiliate of the Washington Nationals.
-They played their home games at Municipal Stadium which was opened in 1930 and seats 4,600 people.
+They played their home games at Municipal Stadium which was opened in 1930 and seated 4,600 people.
 The team mascot was Woolie, a giant woolly bear caterpillar.

 History

 Toronto Blue Jays (1993–2000)

 The ownership of the previous Double A Hagerstown Suns chose to move their existing Hagerstown franchise to Bowie as the Bowie Baysox.
 Hagerstown would not go without, though.
 Winston Blenckstone immediately relocated his Myrtle Beach Hurricanes franchise in the Class A South Atlantic League (SAL) to Hagerstown after the 1992 season and promptly renamed them the Suns.

 The change brought a competitive team to Hagerstown for the 1993 season.
 The offense got steady power production from Mike Coolbaugh, who led the team with 16 home runs.
 The best all-around hitter on the team proved to be D.J.
 Boston.
 Boston hit .315 with 13 home runs and 93 runs batted in (RBI).
 Those numbers were good enough to earn him league Most Valuable Player (MVP) honors.
 Two outfielders, Rickey Cradle and Jose Herrera, put together solid seasons at the plate for the Suns.
 Herrera hit .317 in 95 games, while Cradle belted 13 home runs.
 Brad Cornett led the team in earned run average (ERA), with a 2.40 mark, and also innings pitched, with 172.1.
 Silva went 12–4 with a 2.52 ERA in 142.2 innings.
 In that time frame, Silva struck out 161 batters.

 In 1994, the Suns reached the playoffs for the first time since 1991.
 On offense, the team was led by former first round draft choice Shannon Stewart.
 Stewart hit .324 with 4 home runs and 25 RBI in an injury-shortened season.
 Tom Evans returned from the 1993 squad, hitting .273 with 13 home runs and 48 RBI in 95 games.
 The power was supplied by Lorenzo Delacruz and Ryan Jones, who hit 19 and 18 home runs, respectively.
 Jones also had a team leading 72 RBI.
 Edwin Hurtado went 11–2 with a 2.95 ERA in 33 games, 16 of which were starts.
 The bullpen was headlined by Steve Sinclair and Dave Sinnes.
 Sinclair appeared in 37 games out of the bullpen and picked up a total of 9 wins with 105 innings pitched.
 Sinclair only made one start for the Suns all year.
 Closer Sinnes tied for the South Atlantic League lead with 37 saves.